Cadet Application Process FAQs

-A valid Merchant Mariner Credential (MMC) and USCG Medicial Certificate are required of all U.S. citizens and Permanent Residents of the U.S. in order to sail upon a U.S. Flag Vessel.
-You are required to possess a valid MMC and Med.
-Cert. to participate in CRU 200/250- Sea Training II.
+A valid Merchant Mariner Credential (MMC) and USCG Medical Certificate are required of all U.S. citizens and non-US citizens who have been legally admitted to the U.S for permanent residence in order to sail upon a U.S. Flag Vessel.
+Cadets are required to possess both a valid MMC and USCG Medical Certificate to participate in CRU 200/250-Sea Training II.

 When do I apply for my Cadet MMC and Medical Certificate?